blandideas/WedPlanLive/CLOUDWAYS-DEPLOYMENT.md

 1. Make sure the `.htaccess` file is correctly configured
 2. Verify that Apache is correctly forwarding requests to your Node.js application
 3. Check that "AllowOverride All" is enabled in your Apache configuration

+### Module System Errors

+If you see errors like `"import.meta" is not available with the "cjs" output format` or `Top-level await is currently not supported with the "cjs" output format`:

+1. Use the CommonJS version of our custom build script (scripts/cloudways-custom-build.cjs)
+2. Avoid using the standard build process which tries to convert ES modules to CommonJS
+3. Make sure to run the application using the CommonJS entry point (start.cjs)
+4. If you make manual code changes, avoid using ES module features like import.meta and top-level await

 ## Maintenance and Updates